UPPMAX/UPPMAX-documentation/docs/cluster_guides/transfer_bianca.md

 !!! info "Summary"

-    - Make sure you access Bianca from SUNET Network - use VPN, connect from Rackham, use university connection...
-    - For simple transfers use SFP to connect to `bianca-sftp.uppmax.uu.se` - use command line `sftp` or tools that support SFTP protocol.
+    - For simple transfers use SFTP to connect to `bianca-sftp.uppmax.uu.se` - use command line `sftp` or tools that support SFTP protocol.
     - For `rsync` - sync files to pre-mounted wharf folder from Rackham or secure local computer.
     - Keep in mind that project folders on Rackham are not available on transit.

-!!! abstract "keypoints"
-    - The "WHARF" works like a dock at the harbour.
-    - There are several ways to use the wharf to transfer files
-        - copy
-        - transit server
-        - rsync, scp/sftp

 ## Bianca file transfer as image